machdyne/zucker/README.md

 ### PMODs

-The default configuration assumes that a UART PMOD is connected to PMODB.
+The default configuration assumes that a USB-UART PMOD is connected to PMODB (or PMODA if the device only has one PMOD).

 ### Memory Map